IanSmith1337/TUSpring23/Testing/Mutation Testing.md

 ## Definition

-Style of testing to find code mutations that are valid and who
+Style of testing to find code mutations that are valid and whose goal is to eliminate these.